 We are currently living through unprecedented times.
-The currency of the day is data, with a never-before-seen emphasis on its collection, preservation, and analysis – with our focus today being on the second.
+The currency of the day is data, with a never-before-seen emphasis on its collection, preservation, and analysis – with this blog focusing on data preservation.

-In such a time of uncertainty, NCache aims to provide its customers with some additional control and some additional peace of mind with its Persistence store.
+In such uncertain times, NCache aims to provide its customers with some additional control and peace of mind with its Persistence store.
 Persistence refers to writing data in a specific location for durable storage and data backup.
 And as an overview, this is the perfect explanation of what this NCache store does.

 Caching, by its very nature, is subject to volatility.
-And despite the stability, quality performance, and high availability, of a product like NCache, some circumstances necessitate cache data back-ups, even if it is only for extra security.
+And despite the stability, quality performance, and high availability, of a product like NCache, some circumstances necessitate cache data back-ups.

 Why Do We Need Persistence?